 There are many ways to save around your home, just by making changes to your utility bills.
 If you can save just $50 a month with changes to your utilities, that’s another $600 that you can add to your savings!

 Last year we helped a Certified Financial Education Instructor and financial blogger identify a $23.26 a month savings on her electricity bill.
 That’s $279.12 that she will save each year.

 Everyone’s savings will vary.
 But we can tell you that every day, we review bills for consumers to advise them on their electricity plans.
-Texas consumers that are out of contract consistently pay 15 to 18 cents per kWh versus the 10 cent average rate.
+And if your contract expires, you could pay 50% more than available rates.
 And it always pays to shop for electricity when your contract expires.

 Shop for Texas Electricity Plans to Save Money

 You can find other big savings on your water bill, natural gas bill, cell phone and cable or satellite.
 Just follow our Ultimate Guide to Saving On Utility Bills to implement these savings approaches.